Geneva Smitherman

-Geneva Smitherman is a University Distinguished Professor Emerita of English and co-founder of the African American and African Studies doctoral program at Michigan State University.
-Smitherman co-founded the first public African-centered elementary school in the country Malcolm X Academy within the Detroit Public Schools.
-She is also known as "Dr. G" and "Dr. Smitherman".
+Geneva Smitherman is a professor emeritus of English and co-founder of the African American and African Studies doctoral program at Michigan State University.
+Smitherman co-founded the first public African-centered elementary school in the country, Malcolm X Academy, in the Detroit Public Schools Community District.
+She is also known as Dr. G and Dr. Smitherman.

 Biography

 The oldest of seven children in Brownsville, Tennessee, Smitherman started her education in a one-room schoolhouse.
-Her family moved from the rural south to the urban north as part of the Great African American migration, first living in Chicago for a few years and then moving to Detroit.
-She studied at and graduated from Detroit's Cass Technical High School and earned a B.A. and M.A. in English and Latin from Wayne State University and a PhD in English, with a specialization in sociolinguistics and education, from the University of Michigan.
+Her family moved from the rural south to the urban north as part of the Great African American Migration, first living in Chicago for a few years and then moving to Detroit.
+She graduated from Detroit's Cass Technical High School and earned a B.A. and M.A. in English and Latin from Wayne State University and a Ph.D. in English with a specialization in sociolinguistics and education from the University of Michigan.

 Professional accomplishments

-In 1971, she was among the original faculty members of Harvard University's “Afro-American Studies”.
-In addition to working at Michigan State University in the Department of English and co-founding MSU's African American and African Studies, Smitherman has been active in advocating for African American children's education.
+In 1971, she was among the original faculty members of Harvard University's Afro-American Studies program.
+In addition to working at Michigan State University in the Department of English and co-founding MSU's African American and African Studies program, Smitherman has been active in advocating for African American children's education.

-In the late 1970s, she worked as an expert witness and advocate in the federal court case, Martin Luther King Junior Elementary School Children et al. v.
+In the late 1970s, she was an expert witness and advocate in the federal court case Martin Luther King Junior Elementary School Children et al. v.
 Ann Arbor School District.
-A key claim in the Ann Arbor Decision recognized Black English as a language and established that the Ann Arbor School District violated federal statutory law because it failed to take into account this home language in the provision of education.
-The judge ordered the school district to find a way to identify Black English speakers in the schools and to "use that knowledge in teaching such students how to read standard English".
+A key claim in what was later called the Ann Arbor Decision recognized African-American English as a language and established that Ann Arbor Public Schools violated federal statutory law because they failed to take into account this home language in the provision of education.
+The judge ordered the school district to find a way to identify African-American English speakers in schools and to "use that knowledge in teaching such students how to read standard English".

-Smitherman’s book, Talkin and Testifyin: The Language of Black America, published in 1977 by Wayne State University Press in Detroit, Michigan, contributed to shifting public and academic perspectives towards the value of African-American Vernacular English (AAVE).
+Smitherman’s book, Talkin and Testifyin: The Language of Black America, published in 1977 by Wayne State University Press, contributed to shifting public and academic perspectives towards the value of African-American Vernacular English (AAVE).
 This work has been widely referenced by teachers, legal scholars, sociologists, and policy analysts.

-In 1991, Smitherman, Clifford Watson, and many Detroit parents established the Malcolm X Academy, an African-centered, predominantly male, Pre-K-8 school within the Detroit Public Schools.
+In 1991, Smitherman, Clifford Watson, and several Detroit parents established the Malcolm X Academy, an African-centered, predominantly male, preK-8 school within the Detroit Public Schools Community District.
 It was the first public African-centered elementary school in the country.

 Smitherman is author and editor/co-editor of 15 books and monographs and over 125 articles, essays, and published opinion pieces.